draftmode-org/logger/README.md

 - namespace
 - method
 - context

 <a id="object-logger-withhandler" name="object-logger-withhandler"></a>
 <a id="user-content-object-logger-withhandler" name="user-content-object-logger-withhandler"></a>
 #### method: withHandler
-fulfill the same as pushHandler, but is immutable
+fulfill the same as pushHandler, but as immutable

 <a id="object-logger-withnamespace" name="object-logger-withnamespace"></a>
 <a id="user-content-object-logger-withnamespace" name="user-content-object-logger-withnamespace"></a>
 #### method: withNamespace